twitham2/twitham2/README.md

 ### Hi, 👋

-- I'm twitham inside Intel but @twitham2 here
+- I'm twitham inside Intel but @twitham2 out here on github
-- My open source outside Intel as at [twitham1](https://github.com/twitham1/)
+- My open source outside Intel is at [twitham1](https://github.com/twitham1/) instead
-- My preferred languange is Perl
+- My preferred languange is Perl, for work and for fun!

 <!--
 **twitham2/twitham2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.